What is Mechanical Ventilation?

 When patients are administered mechanical ventilation for more than 21 days for at least 6 hours per day, this is called Prolonged Mechanical Ventilation (as defined by the Centers for Disease Control and Prevention – CDC).

-Unfortunately, researchers have found that the care of patients who have prolonged mechanical ventilation is expensive and their overall outcomes are often poor.
-As Dr. Mario Fadila and his colleagues at the SIU School of Medicine and University of Missouri write:
+Prolonged Mechanical Ventilation is a patient safety issue.
+Researchers have found that the care of patients who have prolonged mechanical ventilation is expensive and their overall outcomes are often poor.
+As Mario Fadila, MD, and his colleagues at the SIU School of Medicine and University of Missouri write:

 “Prolonged mechanical ventilation increases the risk of pneumonia, barotrauma, tracheal injuries and musculoskeletal deconditioning.
 At the same time, delayed weaning is associated with increased morbidity, mortality, hospital stay and risk of long-term care facility discharge.”

 Each year, approximately 20 million patients require admission to the ICU and mechanical ventilation.

 The need for mechanical ventilation may occur with breathing and respiratory illnesses, such as asthma, chronic obstructive pulmonary disease (COPD), pulmonary fibrosis, pneumonia, and lung cancer.
 During the COVID pandemic, there was a surge in patients requiring mechanical ventilation.
 In the US, one study found that almost 90% of COVID patients required mechanical ventilation.
 An audit of patients from England, Wales, and Northern Ireland found that two-thirds of COVID patients who required critical care in the UK had mechanical ventilation within 24 hours of admission.
 Most COVID patients who experienced respiratory failure often required prolonged mechanical ventilation for two weeks or longer.

 As defined by the Respiratory Compromise Institute, to which PPAHS is a founding member: